In this short guide I will show you how to animate a Radar Plot with matplotlib in Python.

 ]

-Now, the first feature list will need to be copied to the end of the data list.
+Now, you copy the first feature list to the end of the data list.
 This will ensure that the radar plot will be a closed polygon.
-The first and last datapoint will overlap and therefore close the shape.
+The first and last datapoint will overlap and close the shape.

 data = [*data, data[0]]